albinati/audioSummaryGPT/README.md

 ## Usage

-1. **Transcribe the podcast**
+1. **Transcribe the audio**

-    Run the transcriber script to convert your podcast into text:
+    Run the transcriber script to convert your audio into text:

     ```bash
     python transcriber.py